peterfairfield/anaxis/p/undeth.md

 ## The Deal

 They have started to suspect that they might need to start topple the Empire in order to survive.
 Undeth has captured a white imperial courier.
 She is warded by Imperial Seal, which means she is in an antimagic shell.
 She is a wizard.
 Aunt Agnus also has emmisaries, if the party aren't already representing her.
+Largely, they wish to help the Captain and prevent violence against her.

 Undeth has already attempted to assassinate the Emporer, and he is currently either dead or MIA.
 But that is only part of her plan.
 She is also going to unleash King Pyre on his suicidal attempt to rebirth the species.
+She will try to convince them to jump the Emporer and give them as much weaponry and intelligence as she can.

 ## The Emporer